Untrustedlife/InvasionEngine/README.md

 ### Part 2: Version Numbers

-Add version numbers to all js/css/etc files like this in the html:
+_Best practice, not strictly necessary, but easy to add when switching major versions_

+For cache-busting, add version numbers to your JS, CSS, or other file references in your HTML, like this:

 - `main.css?v=1.2`
 - `script.js?v=1.2`

-The browser thinks `main.css?v=1.2` is totally different from `main.css?v=1.3` So when you change the version number, everyone downloads the new file when they run the game.
+The browser treats `main.css?v=1.2` and `main.css?v=1.3` as different files.
+So when you update the version number, users are forced to download the updated file the next time they load the game.

+_This isn’t strictly required, and was mainly used as a safeguard for players who visited before proper `<head>` tags were added._